bhrgv-bolla/AI/nlp/tutorials/Noise Contrastive Estimation.md

 - https://ocw.mit.edu/courses/mathematics/18-05-introduction-to-probability-and-statistics-spring-2014/readings/MIT18_05S14_Reading5b.pdf

 ### Normalizing Constant
 - Normalizing Constant is the factor by which to multiply a probability function so that the total area under the probability function becomes 1.

+### Noise Contrastive Estimation
+- [ ] Intutive Noise Contrastive Estimation.